aguegu/sourcekit.cc/PiTray-mini.md

 # Features

-* Compatible with all variants of CM4, no matter whether it uses eMMC or micro SD card
+* Compatible with all variants of CM4, no matter whether it uses onboard eMMC or micro SD card
-* Capable to flash operation system image to eMMC on CM4 with regular approaches same as official CMIO board, no extra tools required
+* Capable to flash operation system image to eMMC on CM4 with regular approaches as same as the official CMIO board, no extra tools required
 * Same dimensions and mounting holes compared to Model B Raspberry Pi, such as 3B/3B+/4B

 # Specification